Lauren Nowacki7-Minute Read

 Participants of any of the above programs will also have payment protection for unemployment.
-This program is called MaineHOPE and will help borrowers pay four mortgage payments, including taxes and homeowners insurance, if they become involuntarily unemployed.
+This program, called MaineHOPE, helps borrowers pay four mortgage payments – including taxes and homeowners insurance – if they become involuntarily unemployed.
 The assistance is considered a junior mortgage lien that doesn’t collect interest and must be repaid once the home is no longer a primary residence.

-Keep an eye on the market in the area you plan to buy and chat with your real estate agent to decide when it’s the right time to buy.
+Keep an eye on the market in the area where you plan to purchase and chat with your real estate agent to decide when it’s the right time to buy.